Banner image placeholder

 Curatorial Projects

-Over the course of five years at the Museum of Fine Arts (MFA) in Boston, I contributed to the reinstallation of the museum’s permanent collection of Greek, Roman, and Byzantine art.
-My work spanned a range of exhibition displays, including topics such as the development of narrative art in early Greek vases, the role of women and children in the ancient Greek family, and the significance of Byzantine luxury objects and early Christian pilgrimage.
-During my time as the Stavros Niarchos Fellow in Classical Art, I collaborated closely with Laure Marest, the Cornelius and Emily Vermeule Associate Curator of Greek and Roman Art, on the reinstallation of Roman portrait statues in the museum’s permanent collection.
+Over the course of five years at the Museum of Fine Arts, Boston, I contributed to the reinstallation of the museum’s permanent collection of Greek, Roman, and Byzantine art.
+My work encompassed a wide range of exhibition displays, addressing topics such as the development of narrative in early Greek vase painting, the roles of women and children in the ancient Greek family, and the significance of Byzantine luxury objects and early Christian pilgrimage.
+As the Stavros Niarchos Fellow in Classical Art, I collaborated closely with Laure Marest, Cornelius and Emily Vermeule Associate Curator of Greek and Roman Art, on the reinstallation of Roman portrait statues in the permanent collection, rethinking their presentation to strengthen both historical interpretation and visitor engagement.

-In addition to my work on the reinstallation of permanent galleries, I have contributed to several temporary exhibitions.
-One project I’m particularly proud of is Life, Death & Revelry: The Farnese Sarcophagus (2018) at the Isabella Stewart Gardner Museum.
-For this exhibition, I collaborated with the lead curator and staff from the Education and Interpretation Department to write exhibition labels and create didactic materials, including a timeline that traced the sarcophagus’s journey over two millennia, from ancient Rome to modern Boston.
-The exhibition paired the Farnese Sarcophagus with a contemporary digital art installation, Maenads & Satyrs, by the artist collective OpenEndedGroup, offering a dramatic, modern reimagining of the ancient sculptural work.
+In addition to my work on permanent galleries, I have contributed to several temporary exhibitions.
+One project of particular significance is Life, Death & Revelry: The Farnese Sarcophagus (2018) at the Isabella Stewart Gardner Museum.
+For this exhibition, I worked with the lead curator and the Education and Interpretation Department to develop exhibition labels and didactic materials, including a timeline tracing the sarcophagus’s journey from ancient Rome to modern Boston.
+The exhibition paired the Farnese Sarcophagus with a contemporary digital installation, Maenads & Satyrs, by the artist collective OpenEndedGroup, offering a compelling modern reimagining of the ancient work.

 Share